mikwielgus/undoredo/README.md

 undoredo = { version = "0.2", features = ["stable-vec", "thunderdome", "rstar", "rstared"] }
 ```

-**Technical sidenote:** Unlike maps and sets, not all stable vec data structures
+**Technical sidenote:** Unlike maps and sets, not all stable vector data
-allow insertion and removal at arbitrary indexes regardless of whether they
+structures allow insertion and removal at arbitrary indexes regardless of
-are vacant, occupied or out of bounds.
-For `StableVec`, we managed to implement
+whether they are vacant, occupied or out of bounds.
+For `StableVec`, we managed
-inserting at out-of-bound indexes by changing the length before insertion using
+to implement inserting at out-of-bound indexes by changing the length before
-the
+insertion using the
 [`.reserve_for()`](https://docs.rs/stable-vec/latest/stable_vec/struct.StableVecFacade.html#method.reserve_for)
 method.
 For `thunderdome::Arena`, we insert at arbitrary key directly via the
 [`.insert_at()`](https://docs.rs/thunderdome/latest/thunderdome/struct.Arena.html#method.insert_at)